-Published March 16, 2020.
-Effective as of April 16, 2020.
+Published 16 March 2020.
+Effective as of 16 April 2020.
 These Terms replace and supersede all prior versions.

 THE MANDATORY ARBITRATION PROVISION AND CLASS ACTION WAIVER IN SECTION 14 (DISPUTE RESOLUTION) BELOW GOVERN THE RESOLUTION OF DISPUTES.
 PLEASE READ THEM CAREFULLY.
 IF YOU DO NOT AGREE WITH THE MANDATORY ARBITRATION PROVISION AND CLASS ACTION WAIVER IN THE TERMS, PLEASE DO NOT USE THE SERVICES OR SOFTWARE.

 You must be 13 or older to register for an individual Adobe ID.
 Schools that participate in the primary and secondary education named user offering may issue a child under 13 an enterprise-level Adobe ID, consistent with the Primary and Secondary Education Additional Terms: http://www.adobe.com/go/primary-secondary-terms.html.